cifanip/quantitative-finance/cases/07_american_options/index.md

 For put American options the picture is different.
 A formal definition of **stopping time** is needed [^1].
 A random variable $\tau \ : \ \Omega \to [0,T]$ is called a stopping time for the filtration $\\{ \mathcal{F}(t)_W \\}\_{t \geq 0}$ if $\\{ \tau \leq t \\} \in \mathcal{F}_W(t)$, for all $t \in [0,T]$.
 In plain terms, $\tau$ corresponds to a random event happening before or at time $t$ that can be inferred by the information in the filtration $\mathcal{F}(t)_W$.
 Here we are interested in the event where $\widehat{\Pi}_Y(t) = Y(t)$.

-We recall the expression (1.0) takes for constant paramters and under the assumptions that the stock price follows a geometric Brownian motion:
+We recall that the expression (1.0) takes for constant paramters and under the assumptions that the stock price follows a geometric Brownian motion:

 $$
 \Pi_Y(t,T) = \widetilde{\mathbb{E}} [ (e^{-r(T-t)} g( S(t) e^{ (r-\frac{1}{2}\sigma^2)(T-t) } e^{ \sigma(\widetilde{W(T)} - \widetilde{W(t)}) } )   | \mathcal{F}_W(t) ]. \qquad (1.1)